memcachier/mc/README.md

 The biggest missing protocol feature is support for `multi_get` and other batched operations.

-The `Stats` call also doesn't support sending a key across, which is needed for finer grained stats and resetting counters on the server.

 There is also no support for asynchronous IO.

 ## Performance